ozanyaldir/MVVM-Combine-GraphQL-UIKit/README.md

 If you don't manage to implement everything that you'd like to show us, a document is a good solution.

+You can send your home-task back to us via email with a zip file.

 Have fun!